-Item Range/Guideline 4.
+ltem Range/Guideline 5.
 Most recent financial statement (audited if applicable).
 If a sponsor's most recent audit report is qualified by an opinion of "going concern" disclosure, the sponsor and application are not eligible for the AHP scoring for funding until the financial condition that resulted in the "going concern" disclosure is resolved.
 Organization documentation appropriate to the type of organization is required, including 501(c)(3) nonprofit certificate, articles of incorporation (housing authorities), or other as requested by the Bank.
 In addition, financial statements, IRS tax returns, and other information may be requested by the Bank.
 New or Inexperienced Development Sponsors must partner with a Known or Experienced Development Sponsor organization that is willing to co-sponsor their AHP application.
+New or Inexperienced Development Sponsors are defined as a sponsor entity which has not successfully developed, leased, and/or operated income-restricted ("affordable") housing, does not have experienced staff, and/or cannot demonstrate satisfactory, ongoing compliance with other federal or state subsidizing funding sources, including those providing operating subsidy.
+This includes both rental and homeownership housing.
+Known or Experienced Development Sponsors are defined as a sponsor entity which, at a minimum, has a proven seven-year track record of development and operating income- restricted ("affordable") housing (rental or homeownership).
+This includes demonstration of satisfactory, ongoing compliance with the Bank's AHP program and/or other federal or state subsidizing funding sources, including operating subsidy.
+New or Inexperienced Development Sponsors will be expected to provide a fully executed memorandum of understanding (MOU) or Letter of Agreement (LOA) with a Known or Experienced Development Sponsor as co-sponsor.
+The MOU must be on the lead sponsor's letterhead, executed by both organizations, dated within six months of the opening of the AHP round, and attached to the Sponsor Registration.
+The MOU or LOA must have a minimum term lasting through physical completion of the initiative and AHP Closeout Monitoring Review.
+The Bank recommends, but does not require, that the term extend through the AHP retention period (five years for homeownership, 15 years for rental initiatives) to ensure successful project completion and regulatory compliance.